opensvc/docs.opensvc.com/source/agent.service.ip.rst

   ipname@node3 = ipname3
   ipdev = eth0

-Failover with application installed in a container
+Failover with Application Installed in a Container
 **************************************************

 In this use-case, the middlewares are installed in the container through operating system packages.
 They bind the container ip address.